 - 1. To undertake activities that support the Department, Faculty, MRC Unit or LSHTM; - 2.
 To reflect LSHTM's EDI goals in your work and behaviour; - 3.
 To participate in LSHTM's PDR process; - 4.
-To help with the training of other staff within the group; - 5.
-Contribute to teaching/demonstrating activities including MSc students in the group.
+To contribute to the activities of LSHTM's Sexually Transmitted Infections Research Interest Group.